Major change in trend US stocks, T-bonds, US Dollar

-11/11 Recap: - The S&P opened with a 13 handle gap up and then traded another 5 handles higher, for an opening minute high of the day.
-From that high, the S&P zig zagged 15 handles lower into a 10:32 AM low.
-From that low, the S&P zig zagged 11 handles higher into an 11:40 AM high.
-From that high, the S&P declined 12 handles into a 12:17 PM low.
-From that low, the S&P traded in an 8 handle rising trading range into a 2:40 PM high.
-From that high, the S&P zig zagged 10 handles lower into the close.
+11/15 Recap: - The S&P opened with a 6 handle gap up and then traded another 8 handles higher, into a 9:39 AM high of the day.
+From that high, the S&P declined 24 handles into a 12:22 PM low of the day.
+From that low, the S&P rallied 12 handles into a 1:18 PM high.
+From that high, the S&P declined 9 handles into a 2:26 PM low.
+From that low, the S&P rallied 8 handles into a 3:27 PM high.
+From that high, the S&P declined 9 handles into a 3:50 PM low.
+From that low, the S&P bounced 7 handles into the close.

 The NOW Index is in the NEUTRAL ZONE.